MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 #### Set verbosity when changing environments

 You can prevent verbose messages from being displayed when moving between directories.
 You can do this by setting `AUTOSWITCH_SILENT` to a non-empty value.

 Security Warnings
 -----------------

-zsh-autoswitch-virtualenv will warn you in the following situations:
+zsh-autoswitch-virtualenv will warn you and refuse to activate a virtual envionrment automatically in the following situations:

 * You are not the owner of the `.venv` file found in a directory.
-It will refuse to activate that virtual envionrment automatically.

 * The `.venv` file has weak permissions.
-Zsh will warn you that you should change `.venv` file to have read only permissions if it is not set that way already.
+I.e. it is readable or writable by other users on the system.

+In both cases, the warnings should explain how to fix the problem.

 These are security measures that prevents other, potentially malicious users, from switching you to a virtual environment you did not want to switch to.